 The existing NEC rail tunnel beneath the Hudson River is known as the North River Tunnel.
 Figure 1 illustrates the location of the North River Tunnel and its approach tracks.
 This tunnel is used by Amtrak for intercity passenger rail service and by NJ TRANSIT for commuter rail service.
 The tunnel operates at capacity to meet current demands.
 As shown in the figure, the approach to the tunnel begins east of NJ TRANSIT's Secaucus Junction Station in Secaucus, New Jersey (which is 5 miles east of Newark Penn Station).
-East of Secaucus Junction Station,
+East of Secaucus Junction Station, the NEC has two tracks that approach the tunnel on a raised embankment through the New Jersey Meadowlands in Secaucus and North Bergen, New Jersey.
+Tracks enter a tunnel portal at the western face of the Palisades2 in North Bergen, passing beneath Union City and Weehawken, New Jersey, and the Hudson River before emerging at Penn Station New York (PSNY) in New York City.
+The North River Tunnel has two separate tubes, each accommodating a single track for electrically powered trains, and extends approximately 2.5 miles from the tunnel portal in North Bergen to PSNY.

-&lt;sup>1 "North River" is an alternate name for the Hudson River, based on an early Dutch name for the river.
+[&]quot;North River" is an alternate name for the Hudson River, based on an early Dutch name for the river.